 When a negative thought creeps in we have a choice.
 Yes, we should acknowledge the negative thought, and then we need to choose our attitude. to have a positive attitude to our own lives and the lives of those we impact is within our power.

-And a change in how we are thinking costs nothing, just a conscious decision
+A change in how we are thinking costs nothing, it is just a conscience decision.